FC Den Bosch: History

 Den Bosch struggled following their return to the Eerste Divisie, failing to finish in the top half until the 1977–78 season.
 However, come the turn of the decade, Den Bosch were consistently challenging for promotion, with the club competing in the promotion play-off for the 1980–81 season, only to lose out to De Graafschap.
 However, they would win the promotion play-offs for the 1982–83 season, marking their return to the Eredivisie.
-The club's first season back in the Eredivisie saw them finish 10th in the Eredivisie, before the next two seasons saw 6th-place finishes for the club, with the latter seeing Den Bosch finish just 3 points off the UEFA Cup qualification places.
-This success did not last though as they were relegated back to the Eerste Divisie in the 1989–90 season, shortly after the club was renamed B.V.V.
+The club's first season return in the Eredivisie saw them finish 10th in the Eredivisie, before the next two seasons saw 6th-place finishes for the club, with the latter seeing Den Bosch finish just 3 points off the UEFA Cup qualification places.
+This success did not last though as they were relegated to the Eerste Divisie in the 1989–90 season, shortly after the club was renamed B.V.V.
 Den Bosch in 1988.

-The club saw promotions to the Eredivisie in the 1991–92, 1998–99, 2000–01 and the 2003–04 seasons (the latter three as champions), only to be relegated back to the Eerste Divisie each time.
-The club also changed its name back to FC Den Bosch in 1992.
+The club saw promotions to the Eredivisie in the 1991–92, 1998–99, 2000–01 and the 2003–04 seasons (the latter three as champions), only to be relegated to the Eerste Divisie each time.
+The club also returned its name to FC Den Bosch in 1992.

-In the ten years following their relegation back to the Eerste Divisie, they competed in the promotion play-offs on six occasions bit failed to get promoted on any of them.
+In the ten years following their relegation to the Eerste Divisie, they competed in the promotion play-offs on six occasions bit failed to get promoted on any of them.

 In the summer of 2018, after years of financial problems and bad performances in Eerste Divisie a Georgian businessman Kakhi Jordania, decided to invest in the club with intent to purchase.
 His ownership group was allowed to start making changes in the management, while they were awaiting the approval of KNVB.
 The club had a best season in years.
 The team finished as winter champions in Eerste Divisie, but could not continue their good form after the winter break.
 Den Bosch still managed to qualify for the promotion playoffs, where they lost to Go Ahead Eagles.
 After a year of due diligence, KNVB decided not to grant the new ownership group the right to purchase the club.